Nandithh/M2_EmbSys/Project/1_Requirements/Readme.md

    Motor Driver circuit is used to switch on and off the based upon the signals received from the sensors.

 ### Buzzer
-  A buzzer is used to alert the user once the tank is filled.
+  A buzzer is used to alert the user once the water is poor in quality.

 ### LED’s
- Two LED’s are used to alert the user regarding the quality of the water.
+ Two LED’s are used to alert the user regarding the water level.
-           *  RED – The water is impure.
+            * RED – The tank is Empty.
-           *  GREEN – The water is pure.
+            * GREEN – The tank is full.

 ### Power Supply
    AC power supply is converted to DC and  given to the circuit in order to run it.